isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 Travellers returning to Singapore from China after their fast lane travel may submit an appeal for COVID-19 PCR test arrangements in place of the SHN to <COVID_STPOappeals@mti.gov.sg>.
 Each appeal will be considered on a case-by-case basis and should be submitted at least five working days before the traveller’s intended date of return to Singapore.

-<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>For a start, all travellers entering Singapore from 17 June 2020, 2359 hours, and who had remained in Australia, Brunei Darussalam, Hong Kong, Japan, Macao, Mainland China, New Zealand, Republic of Korea, Taiwan and Vietnam in the last consecutive 14 days prior to their entry, will no longer have to serve their SHN at dedicated SHN facilities.</em></p>
+<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>For a start, all travellers entering Singapore from 17 June 2020, 2359 hours, and who had remained in Brunei Darussalam, Macao, Mainland China, New Zealand, Republic of Korea, Taiwan and Vietnam in the last consecutive 14 days prior to their entry, will no longer have to serve their SHN at dedicated SHN facilities.</em></p>

 ##### 17. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from China?

-Singapore Citizens, Permanent Residents and Long-Term Pass holders who travel under the fast lane arrangement and comply with the terms of the fast lane arrangement will not be required to pay for their medical bills at public hospitals should they test positive for COVID-19 upon return from China, for as long as the Singapore Government is paying COVID-19 patient bills for Singapore Citizens, Permanent Residents and Long-Term Pass holders.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.
+Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.

-Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the letter from the PRC Embassy in Singapore which confirms that he/she was granted approval by the relevant authorities in China to travel to China under the Singapore-China Fast Lane.
-This letter would be used as an indication of eligibility to be exempted from the medical bills incurred, should he/she be tested positive for COVID-19 upon return from China via the fast lane.
+Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the letter from the PRC Embassy in Singapore which confirms that he/she was granted approval by the relevant authorities to travel to China via the fast lane.
+This letter is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from China via the fast lane.

 <div id="annexa"></div>